COOK: Smoked Trout & Herb Cream Cheese Spread

 Make savory profiteroles with choux paste puffs or gougères for an elegant appetizer or hor d’oeuvre.
 You can fill them with a spoonful of the spread, or use a pastry bag and tip to pipe a bit of the thinner dip variation.
 It’s also nice in puff pastry shells or savory tartlets, or piped or spooned on individual Belgian endive leaves.

 Try a few spoonfuls of your trout spread rolled up in an omelette and garnish with more fresh herbs.
 Add a salad of spring greens for a fancy brunch or light lunch!
 Serve with roasted or smoked smashed potatoes or crispy potato wedges, latkes, or on a baked potato.
-Try mixing the trout dip with egg yolk and a teaspoon of horseradish mustard to make fancy deviled eggs!
+Try mixing the trout dip with hard-boiled egg yolk and a teaspoon of horseradish mustard to make fancy deviled eggs!

 Smoked Trout Spread Ingredients